 1. Ensure ROI for Our Customers

-Ensuring ROI for the is the most important goal to strive for.
+Ensuring ROI for the cross selling revenue is the most important goal to strive for.
 It’s what everyone wants to achieve, from the C-Suite to the who closed the deal.
 Generally, most sales teams and success teams think about ROI in terms of dollars, but ROI doesn’t have to be just about money.
-In fact, customer success can drive upselling and cross selling revenue
+In fact, customer success can drive upselling and

 ROI can be a business impact, such as developing repeatable processes or templates to reduce the time certain tasks take to complete.
 Or, ROI can be a personal win for an individual or buyer at your ’s organization.
 For example, as a virtual sales training company, we teach sales teams how to create more conversations with their buyers.

-The digital prospecting techniques we teach enable reps to develop relationships with prospects, ask for referrals, and build a pipeline, all of which lead to increased opportunities, something many teams struggle to achieve.
+The digital prospecting techniques we teach enable reps to develop relationships with prospects, ask for referrals, and build a sales pipeline, all of which lead to increased opportunities, something many teams struggle to achieve.

 ROI can also be measured in elevated capabilities of individuals to make them more valuable to the ’s company.
 For example, it might be that your ’s organization is able to serve one market segment today, but they want to be able to serve a complementary market segment tomorrow and your solution will allow them to achieve this goal.